UK Partner Visa

 - Can a third party support counts towards financial requirement?v

-Applicants and their partner under UK Partner visa category must have the required resources under their own control and not somebody else.
+Applicants and their partner under the UK Partner visa or spouse visa category must have the required resources under their own control and not somebody else.
 Promises of support from a third party, including friends, relatives or family member are vulnerable to a change in that person’s circumstances or in the applicant’s or partner’s relationship with them and therefore their support is not counted towards the financial requirement.

 - Can you 'switch' if you are already in the UK?v

-Applicants under UK Partner visa category may be allowed to switch into the category of partner if they are currently in the UK in a different immigration category.
-However, they will not be allowed to switch into the UK Partner visa category if they are in the UK:
+Applicants under UK Partner visa or spouse visa category may be allowed to switch into the category of partner if they are currently in the UK in a different immigration category.
+However, they will not be allowed to switch into the UK Partner visa or a spouse visa category if they are in the UK:

 - As a visitor; or